ishimwepati/Blog-Rails/README.md

 # 📖 Blog <a name="about-project"></a>

-**blog** is a project where user can create posts, add comments to the post as well, likes.
+**Blog** In this project a user can create posts, add comments to the post as well, likes.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack

-This project is built using the following technologies:
+The Following technologies where used :

 <details>
 <summary>Programming Languages</summary>